PIC Module I ‑ Sensors & Symbology

 This course is intended for those who would like to learn about the field of I&C in a condensed time frame and from a practical point of view and/or for those who would just like to communicate with I&C personnel.
 The course is designed to provide attendees with sufficient knowledge to move into the field of I&C. It is applicable to technical and supervisory personnel.
 It is presumed that participants come from a setting where they can apply the knowledge received.

-Sensors and Symbology is the first module of the Certificate Program in Process Instrumentation & Controls or can be attended as a stand-alone course.
+Sensors and Symbology is the first module of the Certificate Program in Process Instrumentation & Controls or can be taken as a stand-alone course.

 What You Will Learn